zchee/golang-wiki/Modules.md

 The major version of a module must for now be included in both the module path and the package import path if the major version is v2 or higher.
 Module versions of v1 and v0 must not be included in the path.
 Modules with different paths are different modules.
 Thus `me.io/mymod` is different then `me.io/mymod/v2` and may import packages from one major version to another major version.

-The behavior of modules for existing packages with post-`v1` tags is still in flux; see [issue 26238](https://golang.org/issue/26238) for discussion.
+The behavior of modules for existing packages with post-`v1` tags is still in flux; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.

 ### Modules